abhinemani/abhinemani.github.io/_posts/2026-01-31-GenAI-Research.md

 Rather than responding with synthesized conclusions, the system repeatedly returned adjacent material—documents, excerpts, and references that complicated the original claim instead of resolving it.

 I wanted to take a different approach.
-Instead of asking the system to generate conclusions, Cronkite focuses on **recovery**: continuously collecting material, normalizing incompatible formats, and structuring information so that context compounds rather than resets.
+Instead of asking the system to generate conclusions, Cronkite focuses on **listening**: continuously collecting material, normalizing incompatible formats, and structuring information so that context compounds rather than resets.
 The AI’s role is not to decide what matters, but to ensure that what exists is visible and accessible.

 ![Cronkite Homepage](/img/cronkite-share.png)